abidrazaa/News-Aggregator/README.md

 3. Install project dependencies:

     Once you have activated your virtual environment, you need to install the dependencies required for your Django project.
-To do this, navigate to the project directory and run the following command:

-        pip install -r requirements.txt

 4. Run the project: